sperelson/sperelson.github.com/_posts/2013-02-15-a-smartphone-and-what-a-joke-it-was.md

 <!--more-->

-Would you be surprised when I say that Apple's iPhone is most definitely not a smartphone.
-I would classify the iPhone as a mobile application platform with a phone attached.
-Due to its strict sandboxing, very few of the apps can extend the phone functionality in any meaningful way.
+Would you be surprised if I said that Apple's iPhone is not a smartphone?
+I classify the iPhone as a mobile application platform with a phone attached.
+Due to its strict sandboxing, very few of apps can extend the phone functionality in any meaningful way.
+You have to jailbreak to get true power.

 Want a custom phone profile during meetings so you phone goes to silent automatically based on your calendar?
 If you know better, let me know, but I don't think it is possible to add an app to an iPhone that can do that.